LPardue/draft-pardue-moq-qlog-moq-events/draft-pardue-moq-qlog-moq-events.md

 extensions described in {{QLOG-MAIN}}.

-The following fields from {{QLOG-MAIN}} are imported and used: name, namespace, type, data, group_id, protocol_types, importance, RawInfo, and time-related fields.
+The following fields from {{QLOG-MAIN}} are imported and used: name, namespace, type, data, group_id, protocol_types, RawInfo, and time-related fields.

+Events are defined with an importance level as described in {{Section 8.3 of QLOG-MAIN}}.

 As is the case for {{QLOG-MAIN}}, the qlog schema definitions in this document are intentionally agnostic to serialization formats.
 The choice of format is an